sarancodes/Cab-Booking-System/README.md

 I had named the files according to their relevant functions.

 For demographic purposes I had made some prebuilt models which acts as the information given by the user to process the program.

+Note: The package is imported from the "com" folder with the heirarchy of com/company/ and then various folder inside those.